-Table 3 shows the Authority's CFR increases during 2016/17, this is linked with the capital programme due to the 21st century schools building programme and the HRA capital programme which includes building new social housing and improving the existing stock to Welsh Housing Quality Standard (WHQS).
-The level of reserves the Authority has is expected to fall in 2016/17 as funding earmarked for specific purposes falls due for payment.
-The combination of the increase in capital expenditure and a reduction in reserves, results in:
+Table 3 shows the Authority's CFR increases during 2017/18, this is linked with the capital programme (examples of schemes funded by borrowing include the 21st century schools building programme and the HRA capital programme which includes building new social housing and improving the existing stock to Welsh Housing Quality Standard (WHQS)).
+The level of reserves the Authority has is expected to fall in 2017/18 as funding earmarked for specific purposes falls due for payment and the Council uses un-earmarked reserves to balance the budget.
+The combination of the increase in capital expenditure and a reduction in reserves, results in a sustained requirement for new borrowing over the medium term.